 If that was Baker's basic message on February 9, it was certainly reinforced by Genscher, who met with the Soviet leaders the very next day.
 In giving his assurance that if the united Germany remained in NATO there would be no extension of the NATO area toward the east, he used the same ganz generell ("in general") phrase he had used in the joint press conference and on other occasions.
 The question of whether the unified German state would remain in NATO was a difficult issue, he told Shevardnadze, but it was better for Germany's neighbors that Germany remain integrated in European structures, and he clearly included NATO in that category.
-As with Baker, it was in that context that he gave his non-extension assurance: "For us, it's a firm principle: NATO will not be extended toward the East. . . .
-Furthermore, with regard to the non-extension of NATO, that applies in general [ganz generell]."59 It is quite clear that by "in general" he meant that the assurance applied to Eastern Europe as a whole and not just to eastern Germany-a point made in the Spiegel article that presented this new piece of evidence in 2009 and was also noted by Spohr in her 2012 article.60 Indeed, Spohr went on to present other
+And, as with Baker, it was in that context that he gave his non-extension assurance: "For us, it's a firm principle: NATO will not be extended toward the East. . . .

+Furthermore, with regard to the non-extension of NATO, that applies in general [ganz generell]."
+It is quite clear that by "in general" he meant that the assurance applied to Eastern Europe as a whole and not just to eastern Germany-a point made in the Spiegel article that presented this new piece of evidence in 2009 and was also noted by Spohr in her 2012 article.
+Indeed, Spohr went on to present other evidence that showed that Genscher had the whole of Eastern Europe in mind at this time.
+"It is noteworthy," she wrote, that Genscher, in his meeting with the Soviet foreign minister: